panospd/gitter/README.md

 # gitter

-A lightweight git wrapper for the command line to boost productivity.
+A lightweight git wrapper for the command line (bash shell) to boost productivity.

 # Installation